webbiscuit/webbiscuit-website/source/cv/index.md

 - Working with distributed team members and requirements from US and Korea
 - Onboarding customers and integrating their data streams into Romax systems and software
 - Ensuring software is reliable and delivered in a timely fashion
-- Architect of entire system, from database to servers to front end and supporting products
+- Architectural responsibilities of entire system, from database to servers to front end and supporting products
 - Embracing AWS services to improve scalability, data flow and deployment process
 - Overseeing and delivering technical handover and sharing software knowledge during company acquisition
 - Supporting hardware, consultancy and research departments with bespoke software and expertise as needed